bziggz/cipherJokes/README.md

       }
     </code></pre>
     format would speed up retrieval for specific jokes.
-Of course, this would only work within the current session unless a persistent databse layer is implemented, perhaps through some sort of bastardized postgres/mongodb hybrid...
+Of course, this would only work within the current session unless a persistent database layer is implemented, perhaps through some sort of bastardized postgres/mongodb hybrid...

 <h3>Comment Style</h3>